oscarsanchezdm/grc/readme.md

 The database stores book entries.
 Every entry consists of an identifier (the ISBN), a title, an author and a boolean about the availability.
 Please note that this is a learning project, thus it is not intended to simulate or recreate real situations.
 The identifier might not be unique, as a random function is used to generate an integer.

 ### Preparing the environment
 Before cloning this repo, you will need to [install Docker in your machine](https://docs.docker.com/desktop/).
 Intel Virtualization Technology is recommended to be enabled in your BIOS.
-Also, a Docker Hub account had to be created to push the containers images into its cloud, so make sure Docker is logged in in your account.

 As the server is implemented with Go, you will need to have it installed.
 [Install instructions](https://golang.org/doc/install).